Azure-Samples/load-testing-restricted-public-access/README.md

-# Using Azure Load Testing to test services based on Azure Event Hubs with restricted public access
+# Using Azure Load Testing to test services running on Azure

 ## Table of Contents